 The CDC dive center staff were very friendly.
 I was welcomed with a picture of mine in front of the boat.

 After our medical declarations and a light refreshment of tea/coffee, we reached the place where we were diving (Yipppee).
 Initially, we were given instructions for snorkeling.
 As I am not a swimmer, one of the friendly staff was with me all time in the water.
 Due to the clarity of the water, the fishes, corals and its beautiful colors were visible even while snorkeling (you don’t need to dive in order see the corals and the fishes really).
 But I wanted to dive 🙂 (greedy me!) in one of the natural wonders of the World.

-After an hour of snorkel, I was called out for the dive.
+After an hour of the snorkel, I was called out for the dive.
 We were two of us diving (So good, I have company).
-We were asked to wear all the scuba diving gear – a scuba tank, weights, mask and fins and were briefed with the safety instructions.
+We were asked to wear all the scuba diving gear – a scuba tank, weights, mask, and fins and were briefed with the safety instructions.
 One instructor accompanied us, who was holding one of our hands throughout the dive.
 Initially, blaming the strands of hair stuck in between the mask, the water had seeped into the mask and my eyes were burning (visible in my pictures taken by the instructor – too bad :/ ).
-With the help from my instructor, I was all sorted and was ready to go down even more deeper into the ocean.
-The descent of 10 m was very gradual.
+With the help from my instructor, I was all sorted and was ready to go down even deeper into the ocean.
+The descent of 10 metres was very gradual.

 I started to look around and observe the spectacular busy life around me in that big blue World.
 There were so many different kinds of fishes – big, small, funny nosed, yellow, white, purple, green, blue colored and many more.
 And they seemed to be all around; around us, inside the corals, near by and far away – like everywhere.

 Highlight was the Clown fish I spotted 😉 , popularly known as ‘Nemo’ 😀 .